-To graduate from the Basic Core Program, you must do the following:
+To graduate from the Core Program, students must do the following:

-- Comply with all the rules & regulations of MMC (as stated in the enrollment agreement) - Successfully complete 796 clock hours of training for the Basic Core Program (see Graduation Requirements) - Maintain a cumulative "C" (2.0) or better cumulative Grade Point Average - Complete all financial obligations with MMC (see Graduation Requirements).
-Graduates of the Basic Core Program will earn the title of Massage Therapist & receive a Massage Therapist Certificate of Completion.
-Graduation from the Basic Core Program will qualify graduates to apply for state licensure as massage therapists in Utah & many other states in addition to being qualified to sit for the MBLEx.
+- Comply with all the rules & regulations of MMC (as stated in the enrollment agreement). - Successfully complete 796 clock hours of training (see Graduation Requirements). - Maintain a cumulative "C" (2.0) or better cumulative Grade Point Average or, alternatively, pass each class in the program. - Complete all financial obligations with MMC (see Graduation Requirements).